naoshi-hirata/Project-Operationalizing-Machine-Learning/starter_files/README.md

 - define output
 step 2: Run the pipeline
-step 3: Retrieve the Best Model step 4: Test the model step 5: Publish pipeline step 6: Run the pipeline from its REST endpoint
+step 3: Retrieve the Best Model step 4: Test the model; image of result step 5: Publish pipeline step 6: Run the pipeline from its REST endpoint

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: